wesleygriffin/immersive-visualisation-bof/README.md

+---
-# Immersive Visualisation for Science, Research, and Art.
+title: Immersive Visualisation for Science, Research, and Art.
+layout: post
+---

 ## SIGGRAPH Birds of a Feather Session